islandryu/formx/README.md

 Big forms (30+ fields) are hard to maintain.
 The idea is to keep everything related to your form (initial values, validation rules, appearance, effects, bussiness logic...) in one place - a configuration.
 Also, performance - in this library only what needs to be rendered, gets rendered.

-## Plans

-- Add a validate function for fields also.

 <!-- anything below this line will be safe from template removal -->